J. R. Fithna: Personal life

 J. R. Fernandes hailed from the village of Raia, Goa which was part of Portuguese India during the Portuguese Empire (now in India).
 During his formative years, Fernandes developed an ardent fascination for tiatr, nurturing a profound desire to grace its stage one day.
 Konkani playwright and politician Tomazinho Cardozo attested to Fernandes natural aptitude for the art of tiatr, evident from his early childhood.
-As a young child, he diligently attended every tiatr performance, displaying an devotion to this theatrical tradition.
+As a young child, he diligently attended every tiatr performance, displaying a devotion to this theatrical tradition.
 Fortuitously, Fernandes had the privilege of collaborating with popular artistes of the Konkani stage during his youth.
 His documented debut in tiatr occurred in the production Romeo & Juliet by Konkani director Saib Rocha.
 Succumbing to the passage of time, Fernandes died in Bombay (now Mumbai) at the age of 80.
 Cardozo poignantly lamented the demise of Fernandes, likening it to the fading of a resplendent rose in the waters of the Konkani stage.